-8. Modify the settings if desired.
-All settings are optional.
+8. Modify the settings as needed for your environment.

 Network Address Translation (NAT) allows you to share one Wide Area Network (WAN) IP address for multiple computers on your Local Area Network (LAN).
 If you do not want to enable NAT (atypical) and wish the user of this gateway to access the Internet normally, you need to add a route on the uplink equipment.
 Failure to do so will cause access to the Internet to fail.